SCAlabUnical/semantic-preserving-summarization/README.md

 For questions, collaborations, or further information:

-Fabrizio Marozzo
-University of Calabria
-Email: fmarozzo@dimes.unical.it
+Fabrizio Marozzo (University of Calabria), Email: fmarozzo@dimes.unical.it